vamsijkrishna/edx-platform/docs/course_authors/source/create_html_component.rst

 Overview
 *******************

-You use an HTML component to add and format text for your course.
+You use HTML components to add and format text, links, images, and more in your course.
+By default, Studio has four HTML component templates.

-You can add text, lists, links and images in an HTML component.
+* :ref: `Text Template`: The most commonly used HTML component.
+COMPLETELY BLANK - NO PLACEHOLDER TEXT
+* :ref: `Announcement Template`: A template that contains placeholder text and formatting that helps you create an announcement for your course.
+* :ref: `Anonymous User ID Template`:
+* :ref: `Zooming Image Template`

+**Can do the same things with all these templates because the component is just an HTML editor.**

 See the following topics:

 * :ref:`Create an HTML Component`
-* :ref:`Work with the Visual and HTML Editors`
+* :ref:`The User Interface`
 * :ref:`Use the Announcement Template`
 * :ref:`Use the Anonymous User ID Template`
-* :ref:`Import Content from LaTex`
 * :ref:`Add a Link in an HTML Component`
 * :ref:`Add an Image to an HTML Component`